tardate/LittleArduinoProjects/Equipment/TraceTogetherToken/README.md

 # #571 TraceTogether Token

-Learning about the Singapore Government's latest BLE TraceTogether Token for pandemic contact tracing, and sniffing the adveritsements with a little bit of Swift code.
+Learning about the Singapore Government's latest BLE TraceTogether Token for pandemic contact tracing, and sniffing the advertisements with a little bit of Swift code.

 ![Build](./assets/TraceTogetherToken_build.jpg?raw=true)